Q: What is USCIS?

 Q: What is an Alien of Exceptional Ability?

-Q: To apply for an NIW, do I have to be both an Advanced Degree Professional and Alien of Exceptional Ability?
+Q: To apply for an NIW, do I have to be both an Advanced Degree Professional and an Alien of Exceptional Ability?

 Q: What documents are required for NIW petitions?

-A: Documents for an NIW petition consist of the U.S Citizenship & Immigration Services (USCIS) form I-140 and the Department of Labor form ETA-750B.
-Additionally, documents supporting that the beneficiary is an "Advanced Degree Professional" or an “Exceptional Ability Alien” should be provided.
-There are no other required specific documents according to USCIS laws and regulations.
-Letters of Recommendation from prominent members of your field as well as a strong petitioning letter drafted by an experienced immigration attorney are generally recommended.
+A: Documents for an NIW petition consist of Form I-140 and the Form ETA-750B.
+Additionally, documentation showing that the beneficiary is an "Advanced Degree Professional" or an “Exceptional Ability Alien” should be provided.
+There are no other specifically required documents, according to USCIS regulations.
+Letters of recommendation from prominent members of your field as well as a strong petition letter drafted by an experienced immigration attorney are generally recommended.
 Note, however, that satisfying these basic documentary requirements only helps ensure a candidate's petition will be reviewed; it does not guarantee a successful case.

 Q: How does USCIS determine its decisions regarding NIW cases?

-The following three factors are considered in determining whether an alien will substantially benefit the national interests of the United States:
+A: The following three factors are considered in determining whether an alien will substantially benefit the national interests of the United States:

-Yes, an M.S. in biology meets the minimum requirements of an "Advanced Degree Professional".
+Yes, an M.S. in psychology meets the minimum requirements of an "Advanced Degree Professional.”

 Q: How many publications are required to meet minimum NIW requirements?

-A: If you qualify for an employment-based, first preference petition, you do not need a labor certification.
-Within the first preference category, if you qualify as an "Alien of Extraordinary Abilities", you also do not need a job offer.
+A: If you qualify for an employment-based, first-preference petition, you would not need a labor certification.
+Further, within this first-preference category, if you qualify as an Alien of Extraordinary Ability, you additionally would not need a job offer.
 For more information on the EB-1 preference category, please click here.

-Q: What is a letter of recommendation?
+Q: What is a letter of recommendation in an NIW petition?